-For those who have not studied Trigonometry, Mathématics 1C is recommended.
+For those who have not studied Trigonometry, Mathematics 1C is recommended.

-Logarithms, Interest and Annuities, Probability, Indeterminate Equations, Binomial Theorem, Graphs, Partial Fractions,

-Complex Numbers, Theory of Equations, Solution of plane triangles, Trigonometric Equations and Identities, Proportional Geometry.
+Logarithms, Interest and Annuities, Probability, Binomial Theorem, Graphs, Maximum and minimum values, Theory of Equations, Solution of plane triangles, Trigonometric Equations and Identities, Proportional Geometry.

 1C.
 Methods of Calculation.-Monday, Wednesday and Friday, 10-11 a. m.